 The Yamhill Community Care (YCCO) Code of Conduct & Ethics (Code) articulates the organization's culture of compliance and ethical behavior.
-YCCO expects and requires that all members of the YCCO workforce abide by the highest standards of integrity, including employees, volunteers, consultants, interns, non-employee committee members, Board members, subcontractors, vendors, and business partners.
+YCCO expects and requires that all members of the YCCO workforce abide by the highest standards of integrity.
 It is everyone's responsibility to be compliant, regardless of job level.